litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 * namespace mode: With this mode, the agent can run the chaos in its namespace.
 It installs appropriate roles and role bindings to achieve this mode.

+Note: With namespace mode, the user needs to create the namespace to install the agent as a prerequisite.

 ```
 Installation Modes:
 1. Cluster